 What insurance information do you need in order to tell me my fee for sessions?

-In order to check your insurance mental health benefits, I will need the following information:
+In order to check your insurance mental health benefits, we will need the following information:

 - Name of your Insurance